Adventech/sabbath-school-lessons/src/en/2023-01/09/teacher-comments.md

 “Afterward, Ananias and Sapphira grieved the Holy Spirit by yielding to feelings of covetousness.”—The Acts of the Apostles, p.
 72.

-Christian liberality is the result of allowing the Spirit to work in our lives.
+`Christian liberality is the result of allowing the Spirit to work in our lives.
 Covetousness is the opposite.
 What would your spiritual self-assessment reveal if you were to consider the faithfulness, frequency, and generosity with which you contribute to the church’s charitable and missionary projects?
 (Also read 2 Cor.
-13:5.)
+13:5.)`

+`Notes`